Working with local business

-qLegal provides free legal advice, workshops and resources to tech start-up companies and entrepreneurs at Queen Mary Legal Advice Centre on a range of complex legal issues including Intellectual Property matters relating to patents, copyright and trademarks; agreements such as non-disclosure agreements and employment contracts; types of business structure and business incorporation, and regulatory advice on the laws that may affect you and your business.
+qLegal provides free legal advice, workshops and resources to start-up companies and entrepreneurs on a range of complex legal issues including Intellectual Property matters relating to patents, copyright and trademarks; agreements such as non-disclosure agreements and employment contracts; types of business structure and business incorporation, and regulatory advice on the laws that may affect you and your business.

-qNomics offers start-ups and entrepreneurs coaching in a range of areas including market strategy, business planning, accounting, funding, and regulatory compliance.
-The clinics are delivered by students from School of Economics and Finance, Queen Mary University of London, supported by professional advisers.
+qNomics offers free business advice to start-ups and entrepreneurs in a range of areas including market strategy, business planning, accounting, funding, and regulatory compliance.
+The clinics are delivered by students from School of Economics and Finance, supported by professional advisers.

 The Careers and Enterprise team here at Queen Mary run a range of different programmes which develops work experience and skills for our students whilst addressing a need identified by a local business or charity.
 These schemes open at different times throughout the year, to enable activities during the academic year and holiday periods.
 If you are interested in being involved, we'd recommend checking out their associated pages to find the forthcoming scheme dates.

 The QInterns service supports London businesses by providing paid internships for Queen Mary undergraduate and postrgraduate students within their business/industry.
 Hosts are able to work closely with students throughout the internship, benefiting from the most up-to-date learning in the student’s field of study.
 These internships supply creative ideas and labour for businesses, while providing relevant work based experience for the interns

 Charity Micro-Internships is Queen Mary’s award-winning work experience programme.
 Students take on a project for the host charity that the charity might not currently have the time or capacity to think about or focus on themselves whilst developing the skill-set of the student involved.
 Students volunteer between 35-70 hours on the piece of work over a period of weeks 2-8 weeks.